trace

 -

-"We must follow closely the economic development is Cuba"; "trace the student's progress"; "trace one's ancestry"hypernym: analyse, analyze, canvass, examine, study - consider in detail and subject to an analysis in order to discover essential features or meaningsynonym: followverb group:
+is a type of: analyse, analyze, canvass, examine, study - consider in detail and subject to an analysis in order to discover essential features or meaningsame as: followverb group:

 - follow, keep abreast, keep up - keep informed